Categories

 SMP is a cosmetic process that simulates hair stubble rather than hair growth.
 It is not intended to promote hair growth or restore hair lost to baldness or alopecia.
 Its goal is to give the impression that the scalp still has hair.

 Because it provides a natural-looking alternative to hair transplants, hair systems, and other hair loss treatments, it is a well-liked solution.
 In conjunction with hair transplantation, it can provide a fuller, more realistic-looking head of hair.
-It also works well for people who favour buzz cuts or shaved heads since it creates the illusion of a full head of hair without requiring ongoing care.
+It also works well for people who favour buzz cuts or shaved heads since it creates the illusion of a full head of hair without requiring ongoing care

 The SMP Procedure